 - x (Variable) A variable object holding a matrix whose (i, j)-th element indicates the unnormalized log probability of the j-th unit at the i-th example. - t (Variable) Variable holding an int32 vector of ground truth labels.
 If t [i] == -1, corresponding x [i] is ignored.
 Loss is zero if all ground truth labels are -1. - normalize (bool) Variable holding a boolean value which determines the normalization constant.
 If true, this function normalizes the cross entropy loss across all instances.
-If else, it only normalizes along a batch size.

-A variable object holding a scalar array of the cross entropy loss.
+If else, it only normalizes along a batch size. - reduce (str) Variable holding a str which determines whether to reduce the shape of the input.
+If it is 'mean', it computes the sum of cross entropy and normalize it according to normalize option.
+If is is 'no', this function computes cross entropy for each instance and does not normalize it (normalize option is ignored).
+In this case, the loss value of the ignored instance, which has -1 as its target value, is set to 0. - Returns A variable object holding an array of the cross entropy.
+If reduce is 'mean', it is a scalar array.
+If reduce is 'no', the shape is same as x.